harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/integrations/integrations-faqs.md

 ### Does Harness support integration with JIRA to use a ticket and its status as an approval gate for pipeline deployments across multiple environments?

 Yes, it is possible to use a JIRA ticket as an approval gate for all environments in a Harness pipeline.
 The ticket's status or an update to a specific field can be used to control whether Harness allows the deployment to proceed to the next environment.

-Please refer more on this in [Adding Jira approval stages and steps](https://developer.harness.io/docs/platform/approvals/adding-jira-approval-stages/)
+For more details, go to [Adding Jira approval stages and steps](https://developer.harness.io/docs/platform/approvals/adding-jira-approval-stages/).